valohai/aws-private-workers/README.md

 ## Deploy Current Version

+Before running the template you'll need the following information from Valohai:
+* `AssumeRoleARN` which is Valohai's user that will assume a role in your AWS subscription to manage EC2 instances
+* `QueueAddress` that will be assigned for the queue in your subscription

+You will also need to generate a EC2 Key Pair in your AWS Console before creating a stack.
+This key will be used as the default SSH key for all Valohai created resources.

 The current version of this CloudFormation template can be deployed from https://valohai-cfn-templates-public.s3.eu-west-1.amazonaws.com/aws-private-workers.yml.

 ## Package and Deploy New Version